TokynBlast/pyTGM/README.txt

 For public code updates Go to https://github.com/TokynBlast/pyTGM/tree/main and go to the newest version, outside of main

-I only update that with working code bits and updates I want to be known, sometimes I will have secret featurees released only with new versions

-In 1.1 and earlier, the links are not yet valid.

-pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.
+pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast

-How it works:
+HOW IT WORKS

 Here is a sample code snippet to shuffle then remove random parts of a list of players:

 players = [1, 2, 3, 4 ,5]